 10. Eat your food mindfully

-When you sit down to a meal, try to really slow downs and savor every bite.
+When you sit down to a meal, try to really slowdowns and savor every bite.
 Give yourself time and make sure to properly chew your food, this will help your digestive system enormously.
 Be aware that it takes your brain about 20 minutes to realize your stomach is full.
-If you’re stressing and eating way to fast odds are you’re going to accidentally eat past the full and wind up totally stuffed.
-So slow down!
+If you’re stressing and eating way too fast odds are you’re going to accidentally eat past the full and wind up totally stuffed, so slow down.

-Try incorporating some of these tips into your diet and eating habits.
+Try incorporating some of these tips into your diet, eating habits, and self-care routines.
 Commit yourself to implement one new healthy eating goal each week over the next six weeks.
-You can track your progress easy by checking in on your feelings and levels of energy during this time of period.
-Keeping track in your journal is a really good thing to do!
+You can track your progress easily by checking in on your feelings and levels of energy during this time period.
+Keeping track of your feelings in a journal is a really good and empowering thing to do.

-What we eat is one thing, why we’re eating is a totally different subject and if you’re interested into learning more about you’re eating patterns and habits connected to your food choices I recommend you to read my post about Mindful Eating and check out my programs where I talk a lot more about this subject.
+What are your thoughts on healthy eating for your health, well-being, and your success?
+What do you find challenging?
+What you eat is one thing, WHY you’re eating is a totally different subject.
+If you’re interested in learning more about how to thrive holistically and how you’re eating patterns and habits are connected to food choices I recommend you to read my post about Mindful Eating: Women, food, and body-love.